NoCompromises/laravel-project-standard/README_TEMPLATE.md

 ### DNS resolution

 > Decide on a local domain to use for this project.
-Substitute that any place you see `my-project.test` or `my-project` below.
+Substitute that any place you see `my-project.local` or `my-project` below.

-By default, this project will run on the host `my-project.test`.
+By default, this project will run on the host `my-project.local`.
 This requires some sort of local DNS resolution for that hostname to your localhost IP address.
-One easy way to do this for the entire `.test` top-level domain, is to run a lightweight tool called `dnsmasq`.
+One easy way to do this for the entire `.local` top-level domain, is to run a lightweight tool called `dnsmasq`.
 You can install it via Homebrew on a Mac with: `brew install dnsmasq`.

 > If you've ever setup Valet, it already installed dnsmasq for you.
 You can verify if it's already installed by running
 > `brew services` and see if `dnsmasq` is listed.

 If you don't want to run `dnsmasq`, you can also add a manual DNS entry to your `/etc/hosts` file in the form:
-`127.0.0.1 my-project.test`
+`127.0.0.1 my-project.local`

 ### Setting up an SSL certificate